 Other characters demonstrate the importance of advocating for oneself and educating others, as in Ali Stroker and Stacy Davidowitz’s The Chance to Fly.
 Some invite us to better understand diverse experiences, as in Brayden Harrington’s Brayden Speaks Up: How One Boy Inspired the Nation and Ann Clare LaZotte’s Show Me A Sign and in its companion, Set Me Free, which deal with themes of ableism and intersectionality and share aspects of deaf culture.
 Many of these characters also blossom by modeling empathy.
 They consider others’ perspectives and respectfully share their own.
 As Sharice David’s Sharice’s Big Voice: A Native Kid Becomes a Congresswoman simply states, “I discovered the best way to learn about people is to listen to them.”

-Rudine Sims Bishop, professor emerita at Ohio State University, has stated that a child’s library should include books should provide readers mirrors to reflect characters that are like themselves, windows into worlds of people who are different from them, and sliding glass doors to imagine what it would be like to exist in another’s world.
+Rudine Sims Bishop, professor emerita at Ohio State University, has stated that a child’s library should include books that provide readers mirrors to reflect characters that are like themselves, windows into worlds of people who are different from them, and sliding glass doors to imagine what it would be like to exist in another’s world.
 These are concepts reflected within this year’s selection of books presented on the Children’s Stage of the National Book Festival and the overall theme itself.

 Natalie Kucirkova’s recent research reinforces the need for diverse books specifically as windows to another perspective and experience.
 Narratives dissimilar to a reader’s lived experience encourage both motivation to read, as well as develop an immersive “lost in the book” sensation, engendering empathy.
 While some, such as Yale psychologist Paul Bloom, have been critical of empathy as a biased response or for creating too a narrow spotlight on a singular experience, the deep emotional responses a reader feels for a specific character opens their world to the potential for active compassion.
 As Kucirkova summarized, “… the cognitive resources that children need to employ to understand a protagonist who is different from their personal experience are higher than those required for identifying with a story character who shares their identity markers.”
 (2019) Thus, as parents, caregivers, or educators who seek to nurture compassion alongside literacy development, choosing to include books to provide these windows is vital.